lt-columbo/pisces_tools/dashboard_patch/README.md

   - /etc/monitor-scripts/peer-list.sh.old
   - /etc/monitor-scripts/pubkeys.sh.old

+# You can indenity the patch has been applied by Miner Height showing as 922222222

 **Anytime you desire you may refresh the dashboard cache.
 To do this: run the refresh-dash.sh script**

 Run at any time: